fabiocarlettiryuw/WebRadios/README.md

 This repository includes all web radios found in Archphile images.

-The base of this repo were Moodeaudio Webradios found in [this link](http://moodeaudio.org/#download) with additions/removals from my side.
+The base of this were are Moodeaudio Webradios found in [this link](http://moodeaudio.org/#download).
+The purpose of this repo is to further modify the list with additions/removals.

 In order to always have the latest webradios you can use the following procedure which replaces the existing pls files in Archphile images